rafa-legend21/bayesian-financial-volatility/README.md

 | Hidden Volatility | Treat market uncertainty as an unobserved process | Stochastic volatility modeling |
 | Bayesian Perspective | Quantify uncertainty around estimates | Probabilistic risk analysis |

+## Results and Key Observations

+The return plots show that all three assets have returns centered around zero, but the size and frequency of extreme movements are very different.
+The S&P 500 is relatively smoother, while Tesla and Bitcoin show much larger return shocks.

+The rolling volatility plots show that financial risk changes over time.
+Volatility rises during stressed periods and then gradually declines during calmer periods.
+This supports the idea that financial volatility is not constant.

+The 20-day rolling volatility reacts more quickly to sudden market movements, while the 60-day rolling volatility provides a smoother view of longer-term risk conditions.

+Tesla and Bitcoin show stronger volatility clustering than the S&P 500.
+This means high-volatility periods are more persistent and easier to observe in these assets.

+The Bayesian volatility demonstration provides an additional perspective by estimating hidden volatility with an uncertainty interval.
+This shows that financial risk is not directly observed, and statistical methods can help estimate both the level of risk and the uncertainty around that estimate.

+Overall, these plots show that financial time series techniques are useful for understanding market risk, volatility persistence, and uncertainty dynamics.
+The goal is not to perfectly predict future prices, but to better understand how financial risk evolves through time.
 ## Repository Structure
 bayesian-financial-volatility/
 │